Lodi Valley Chapter

 You are invited to enjoy over nine miles of beautiful Ice Age Trail in southern Columbia County from the Lodi Marsh to the Merrimac Ferry.
 The Trail passes through unique geological features and diverse ecological habitats, giving hikers an excellent experience of glacially shaped valleys, bluffs and drumlins while passing through prairies, savannas and woodlands.
 The Trail also wanders though the historic city of Lodi, where you may be tempted to take a break from hiking by visiting our restaurants, pubs, ice cream parlor, and specialty shops.
 Before heading North to the Ferry, allow extra time to check out the spectacular views at Gibraltar Rock!

 During the year the Chapter offers a variety of hikes and social events, and hosts an annual National Trails Day event in June, the Mammoth Fun Run & Hike.
-We get together about 8 times a year for chapter meetings, on the third Thursday of the month at 7:00 pm at Lodi Medical Clinic, 160 Valley Drive, Lodi.
-Please browse through our events calendar for more detail about chapter meetings and upcoming activities.
+We get together about eight times a year for Chapter meetings, on the third Thursday of the month at 7:00 pm at Lodi Medical Clinic, 160 Valley Drive, Lodi.
+Please browse through our events calendar for more details about Chapter meetings and upcoming activities.
 We look forward to seeing you at one of our events!

 "Mammoth Prints" Newsletter

 The Lodi Valley Chapter publishes an e-newsletter, Mammoth Prints, three times a year, featuring informative articles, beautiful pictures, volunteer spotlight, and much more.
 Click below editions and enjoy!
 Contact us to subscribe to future Mammoth Prints.